Krishnima/iChatter/README.md

 # iChatter

-This is a real-time chat application built with Node.js, Socket.io and other webDev Tools.
+This is a real-time chat website.
 It allows users to join chat rooms, send and receive messages instantly, and enjoy private messaging.
 This uses WebSocket for real-time communication.
+Frontend: HTML, CSS, JavaScript
+Backend: Node.js, Express
+Real-time Communication: Socket.io